2022: 96.1% 4-9, 82.9% 5-9, 56.6% 7-9

 Intent of Curriculum

-In Geography, our aim to enable pupils to question as well as answer their own and other’s questions about the world in which they live.
+In Geography, our aim is to enable pupils to question as well as answer their own and other’s questions about the world in which they live.
 Through our curriculum we hope that pupils will develop a greater understanding of their natural and human world and their place, and more importantly impact on it.
 We want them to take a responsible attitude towards the world and adopt a life-long learning approach.
-We want them to ‘think like a geographer’ and be successful global citizens..
+We want them to ‘think like a geographer’ and be successful global citizens.

 In our subject, we are fortunate to be able to teach both in and outside of the classroom and pupils get this opportunity in every year group through experiencing fieldwork activities.
 Our Schemes of Learning enable pupils to have a holistic knowledge of the subject at Key Stage Three which creates a solid platform to build on at GCSE.
 We support our learners to develop skills as well as numeracy and literacy, that are transferable across all subjects and employment in later life.